guardian/new-mm-encodings-endpoints/README.md

 Once that has been done successfully, you can deploy updates of the lambda functions directly with the `make` utility, provided you have the environment variables set:

+NOTE - about versioning and deployment - TODO
 ```bash
 declare -x DEPLOYMENTBUCKET=your-deployment-bucket
 declare -x APP=encodings-endpoint